meitiandouzai/STAT-628-Model3/README.md

 ## Repository Structure

 ### 1. Code
-- **match.ipynb**:
+- **match1.ipynb**:
-  - Organizes initial airport data.
+  - Organizes initial flight data.
 Calculates the distance between latitude and longitude coordinates using the Haversine formula to match each airport with its corresponding weather station.
+- **match_faileddownload.ipynb**:
+  - Finds the second and third closest weather stations for airports where the initial data download failed.
+- **airporttimezone.ipynb**:
+  - Determines the timezone associated with each airport.
+- **timezone_flight2.ipynb**:
+  - Standardizes the four key times in the flight data (CRSDepTime, CRSArrTime, DepTime, ArrTime) to Central Standard Time (CST).

 ### 2. Data
 - **Airport situation.csv**: Contains the raw data used for this project.
 - **ghcnh-station-list.csv.csv**: Contains the raw data used for this project.